 I suspect Windsor and Newton think that people who want to use water-mixable paint are less likely to be professionals or serious painters, and have made an affordable range with cheaper pigments to market at beginners.
 Feedback on painting forums online from people who’ve tried other ranges suggests that Lukas Berlin or Cobra ranges are better quality and compare extremely well with top-quality oils, so this is what I’ll be experimenting with next.
 Cobra paints claim to be of artists’ quality, with the highest degree of lightfastness, 100% retention of brushstroke, and no colour transition from wet to dry.
 The Lukas Berlin range also supposed to be professional quality, though perhaps not as good as Cobra (judging from the price – which is a pretty good guide).
 However for the oil-painting beginner I’d say that Artisan is an excellent range to start with and a very good introduction to working with oils.

 Artisan paints are easily available in most art or craft shops.

 The other brands mentioned are available from these UK online Retailers:

-http://www.greatart.co.uk and also http://www.pullingers.com sell Royal Talens’ Cobra oil paints, and the latter has some good deals on box sets.
+lawrence.co.uk and greatart.co.uk sell Lukas Berlin Water-Mixible oils.
+The latter also sells Royal Talens’ Cobra oil paints, and so does pullingers.com which has has some good deals on box sets.